jjfrackowiak/Sepsis-prediction-with-LSTM-variants/README.md

 # Sepsis-prediction-with-LSTM-variants
 [Continuation of https://github.com/jjfrackowiak/Sepsis-prediction-with-TCN]

-Repository dedicated for two currently developed implementations of two variants of LSTM-based neural net* on the task of early sepsis prediction (subject of Physionet challange 2019).
+Repository dedicated for currently developed implementations of two variants of LSTM* on the task of early sepsis prediction (subject of Physionet challange 2019).

-\* Bidirectional LSTM (BDLSTM) and BiDirectional LSTM with additional convolutional layers (CNN-BDLSTM) and hidden_layer of size 64.
+\* Bidirectional LSTM (BDLSTM) and BiDirectional LSTM with additional convolutional layers (CNN-BDLSTM).

 In case of CNN-LSTM, following hyperparameters values were selected: (lookback=10, filters_1 = filters2 = filters3 = 64, dropout=0.3).
 Choosing filters size equal to 128 did not increase any of the performance metrics.
-Both models were trained using a sliding window approach, predicting one step forward based on selected number of most recent steps (here 13).
+Both models were trained using a sliding window approach, predicting one step forward based on 13 most recent steps with a hidden layer of size 64.

 ### Training results: